 Final exam accommodations

 Eligible international students may apply to receive final exam accommodations such as extra time and/or the use of a dictionary.

-To request accomodation for your exam(s), please complete the International Centre exam accommodation form.
-All requests must be submitted to the international centre in compliance with the standard deadlines posted by the registrar’s office.
+To request accomodation for your exam(s), please complete the International Centre exam accommodation form available at the International Centre.
+All requests must be submitted to the international centre in compliance with the standarddeadlines posted by the registrar’s office.